Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 Yeah, of course.

-I'm gonna throw it out.
 I'll take it to Amber, get it back.

 Do you not just replace the saw bit?

-You sharpen them.
+You sharpen them?

-You gotta sharpen the chain.
+You've got to sharpen the chain.

 Wow.